-nctoolkit.DataSet.vertical_mean
+nctoolkit.DataSet.vertical mean

-DataSet.vertical_mean(self, thickness=None, depth_range=None)
+DataSet.vertical_mean(self, thickness=None, depth_range=None, fixed=None)

-Calculate the depth-averaged mean for each variable This is calculated for each time step and grid cell thickness: str or Dataset Only use when vertical levels vary in space One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
-Note: the .nc file or Dataset must only contain one variable.
+Calculate the depth-averaged mean for each variable This is calculated for each time step and grid cell

-depth_range: list Only use when vertical levels vary in space Set a depth range if desired.
+- thickness: str or Dataset This mube be supplied when vertical levels vary in space, i.e. fixed=False.
+One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
+Note: the .nc file or Dataset must only contain one variable. - depth_range: list Only use when vertical levels vary in space Set a depth range if desired.
 Should be of the form [min_depth, max_depth].